 TV: Ghanaian national TV is hardly stimulating, but you will find cable TV in good Accra hotels

-Food: Food is fantastic, from basic Africa street food you can find for next to nothing, ranging to great seafood restaurants or local fishermen cooking you their catches in beach shacks.
+Food: Food is fantastic, from basic African street food you can find for next to nothing, ranging to great seafood restaurants or local fishermen cooking you their catches in beach shacks.
 If you like fish and seafood you will be in heaven.

 Hassle and annoyance factor: Only a little hassle in towns like Cape Coast, but pretty low key.

 Women alone: As with all countries there are guys who will be looking to pick you up at beach areas, but as a woman alone you are pretty safe.
-Really more of an annoyance than a hassle, you may find that even with a male partner local men may take it on themselves to touch you - just don't take any shit and make sure you let them know this is not appropriate behaviours and you or any other tourist is not going to stand for it.
+Really more of an annoyance than a hassle, you may find that even with a male partner local men may take it on themselves to touch you - just don't take any shit and make sure you let them know this is not appropriate behaviour and you or any other tourist is not going to stand for it.
 When confronted most men are quite shy about having touched you.
-It's normally only brushing your arm rather than anything sinister, but it's not something they would do to a local girls (nor would they tolerate it).
+It's normally only brushing your arm rather than anything sinister, but it's not something they would do to a local girl (nor would they tolerate it).

 Miss at your peril: Some of the friendliest easy going people in the world - 'Highlight of Independent Travel'

 Remember, this is only a take (an overview if you will); very few get the chance to see every inch of every country or have the time to get everyone's opinion (you are welcome and encouraged to mail in yours).
 Please, please if you have been anywhere recently send your comments to contribute and help keep all information fresh for future travellers.
 Or if you are about to head off remember this site when you return and put a few lines in an e-mail to let us know if things have changed.

 "The darkest thing about Africa has always been our